 This observation is as true in law as it is in literature or philosophy.
 In the area of voting rights, all too often public outrage and our collective resources focus on the latest law aimed at making voting harder while overlooking the similarly restrictive law that has been on the books, in plain view, for years or even decades.
 Not all bad voting laws are new.
 Sometimes a suppressive or unfair law remains in place because no one focused on its implication for the rights of voters.
 And, more often than not, a newly enacted suppressive law copies existing precedent in another state.

-Take, for example, laws restricting the collection of completed mail ballots by third-party get out the vote drives.
+Take, for example, laws restricting the collection of completed mail-in ballots by third-party get-out-the-vote drives.
 In Arizona, many African American, Hispanic and Native American communities relied on third-party ballot collection to ensure that their ballots were delivered on time and their votes counted.
-In 2016–in an effort to gain partisan advantage–the Arizona legislature passed a ban on ballot collection that was intentionally aimed at decreasing electoral participation by minorities.
+In 2016 — in an effort to gain partisan advantage — the Arizona Legislature passed a ban on ballot collection that was intentionally aimed at decreasing electoral participation by minorities.
 This new Arizona law drew rightful condemnation from voting rights groups and advocates, and ultimately led to a lawsuit that struck down the law as a violation of the Voting Rights Act and U.S. Constitution.

 Yet, that exact law is on the books today in Michigan and has been in one form or another for decades.
 Because of that law, African American churches and student organizations in Michigan cannot hire drivers to provide free rides to the polls on Election Day.
-In fact, in 2018, Uber provided free rides to the polls in all 49 other states—just not in Michigan because of this law.
-Yet, even as we brought a lawsuit against this clearly suppressive law, some in the progressive community have remained silent.
+In fact, in 2018, Uber provided free rides to the polls in all 49 other states — just not in Michigan because of this law.
+Yet, even as a lawsuit against this clearly suppressive law is ongoing, some in the progressive community have remained silent.

 And that is exactly why we must commit not only to stopping new bad laws but challenging old bad laws as well.
 Whether it is a law that criminalizes ensuring ballots are properly delivered to the polls for counting, or a law that prevents a parent from ordering a ride-share car for their child at college to get to the polls, we need to challenge these laws that suppress the vote, regardless of when they were passed.
 Otherwise, we will miss the warp and woof of the moment.